Many of One World Week's partners and supporters run campaigns and activities relevant to the OWW theme.

 The 2018 week is from 19-25 November.
 The theme for 2018 is “The world is changing - How about us?"

 Global Justice Now

 Global Justice Now runs significant campaigns which relate to how we can help bring about change in the world.
-Their briefing papers offer insights and analysis into the injustice of systems that cause poverty and suffering and what changes are needed for a better world to become possible.
+Their reports and briefing papers offer insights and analysis into the injustice of systems that cause poverty and suffering and what changes are needed for a better world to become possible.